Logo

 On February 9,2008, The James and Alexis Pugh Hall, funded by longtime friends of the Bob Graham family, was dedicated in the historic area of campus.

-Bob Graham is a member of the Inter-American Dialogue, a Washington-based think tank.
+Bob Graham was a member of the Inter-American Dialogue, a think tank based in Washington, DC.